mehfoudcm/seat-optimizer/README.md

 * [1] - array of seat cluster percentages, 100% if one size chosen
 * "section" - algorithm breakdown, optimized based on section is the preferred way
 * 500 - time limit for optimization, less time will only produce a feasible seat selection if optimization is too difficult (gap set to .01)
-* "not_normal" - seat ordering, not_normal is typical, but some seats are ordered correctly in each row with no gaps
+* "not_normal" - seat ordering, not_normal is typical, but some seats are ordered correctly in each row with no gaps ("normal" does not run through the reordering process, and is fine for some arenas/stadiums)
+* "aisle_seats" - whether or not to use aisle seats... if you do not want to use aisle seats, the argument here would be "no_aisle_seats"